begriffs/vimrc/README.md

 If you open a tmux terminal alongside MacVim then you can run commands, tests, and a REPL from your vim selections.

-To use these commands you'll need to note the session, window, and pane of your running tmux.
-For instance, these might be `0`, `bash`, and `0` respectively.
-The first time you run ,rs it will prompt you for this information.
-You can change it thereafter with ,rv.

 <table>
 <tbody>
   <tr>